 Serve Festive Sweets for Dessert

-The sweets for your party should be as beautiful as the decorations!
-This collection of Mexican dessert recipes has showstoppers like Tres Leches Cupcakes and Creamy Caramel Flan.
-(Not to mention the gorgeous Day of the Dead Cookies.)
-A mug of warm Mexican Hot Chocolate will round out the party nicely.
+The sweets for your party should be as beautiful as the decorations.
+Make showstopping Mexican desserts like tres leches cupcakes and creamy caramel flan.
+(Not to mention the gorgeous Day of the Dead cookies.)
+A mug of warm Mexican hot chocolate will round out the party nicely.
 Look for local candy makers who might make traditional sugar skulls, too.

 Play Latin Music

-Dancing and music are integral to Day of the Dead celebrations, so set the tone for your fiesta with Mexican and Latin American music.
+Dancing and music are an integral part to the Day of the Dead celebrations, so set the tone for your party with Mexican and Latin American music.
 Play CDs or search your music streaming service (like Spotify or Pandora) for traditional folk music, current Latin artists or a mix of both.

 Do Something Special for Los Niños

 Get kids in on Day of the Dead, too!
 They’ll love the face painting and costumes, as well as the vivid colors and lively music.
-Make bite-sized treats like Mini Chicken Empanadas and Mini Tacos, and for dessert, Mexican Cinnamon Cookies.
-The fun can include a candy-filled piñata and a game of “pin the tail on the burro.”
+Make bite-sized treats like these chicken empanadas, and for dessert, Mexican cinnamon cookies.
 For a grand finale, hold a screening of the Disney Pixar movie Coco, which takes place on the Day of the Dead!